What's this game about?

 No B. S. No fluff.
 It's a realistic, first-person, simulated experience of productive economic life.
 It offers drama, suspense and logical complexity that drives interest and the desire to do better.
 It plays like a story of your economic life, allowing creativity, self-expression, independence and freedom of moves not normally found in most games.
 Performance is tracked over time using its $IQ (Money-IQ feature.
 And as a tool, it could have some uses and benefits.

 What is one specific example of a player benefiting?

-Briefly: A 12-13 year-old with learning difficulties in school.
-When his class played BUX, he played like a genius.
-(The counselor was amazed.)
-When I asked to see him after the session, he responded nervously, "I wasn't cheating."
+A 14-15 year-old had "learning difficulties": When his class played BUX, he played like a genius.
+(The counselor was shocked.)
+When I asked to see the newly discovered star after the session, he responded nervously, "I wasn't cheating."
 After, I asked him how he played so brilliantly when I heard he was having difficulty in school.
 His instant reply was, "This is fun.
-That is work."
+That's work."
 I think he heard himself and how ridiculous that sounded.
-Two weeks later, the school counselor called to say that that student had requested help filling out an application for extra tutoring.
-Last seen, he was at a college majoring in computer science.
-[No scientific proof of connection, but...]
+Two weeks later, the counselor called to say that that student had requested help filling out an application for extra tutoring.
+Last seen, he graduated from college majoring in computer science.
+He's now programming a game app.
+[No scientific proof of connection.]

 (The record tournament scorer- 11,690, then a teenager is now a successful, master resource manager.
 [Again, anecdotal with no proof of causation.])

 What is one example of this game bringing clarity to understanding?

 According to media experts, income inequality is a major contributor to poverty and sluggish economic growth.
 Yet, little is ever mentioned about solutions.